-Buy a day pass (Tageskarte) from the driver; it’ll cost you about €11.40 for zones 1-5; if you want to go to Konigsee, ask for a zone 1-6 ticket for €13,60.
+Buy a day pass (Tageskarte) from the driver; it’ll cost you about €11.60 for zones 1-5; if you want to go to Konigsee, ask for a zone 1-6 ticket for €13.80.
 You could get a single ticket, but a day pass costs about as much as a return, and you get a lot more flexibility with it.

 You’ll be on the bus for about 40 minutes; it’s a pleasant trip that takes you out of Salzburg city, through the countryside, and alongside a river.
 You want to disembark at the Salzbergwerk stop — stops are announced in advance so keep an ear out.

-Tickets cost €17 for adults, and €9,50 for kids, but you get a discount if you have the Salzburg Card.
+Tickets cost €17 for adults, and €9.50 for kids, but you get a 20% discount if you have the Salzburg Card.
 Depending on demand, you might have to wait a little while for your tour to start; spend this time on the rooftop balcony or have a coffee beside the river.